Tag: Fit5

 I don’t know to which degree the illustrator Henry Holiday discussed and aligned with Carroll his choice of pictorial references in his illustrations to Carroll’s The Hunting of the Snark, but there is a pictorial reference to mental troubles: St. Anthony’s temptations (painting by Matthias Grünewald).
 In one of Holiday’s illustrations you see Colenso’s arithmetic textbook.
 Like Anthony, also Carroll needed lots of mental work as an distraction from sceptical, blasphemous and unholy thoughts.
 Anthony probably found help in the scriptures which were sacred to him.
 Interestingly, the Reverend Dodgson used mathematics to resist the temptations.

-By the way: Possible references in “The Hunting of the Snark” to St. Anthony and to Darwin had been addressed by Mahendra Singh already in June 2007, more than two years before I started my Snark hunt.
-He and John Tufail were among my most helpful scouts during my hunt.
+By the way: Possible references in “The Hunting of the Snark” to St. Anthony and to Darwin had been addressed by Mahendra Singh before I thought about that.
+Mahendra (who alluded to Matthias Grünewald’s painting himself) and John Tufail were among my most helpful scouts during my own Snark hunt.

 Benjamin Jowett